 **I’m not saying I have to drink to have a good time, but I will say, particularly in my mid-twenties, that I was more likely to have a good time when I did.
 I’m not sure that’s changed much in fifteen years, but I now abstain more evenings than I partake.

 The question comes up often.
 Is it better to live for tomorrow or live like there’s no tomorrow?

 We ask ourselves The Question and answer with our wallets.
 Whether we know it or not, we’re constantly making decisions that give us what we want when we want it (Now!), or we deny ourselves to be better positioned for a financially secure future.recent thread on the White Coat Investor Forum was started looking for answers to The Question from people in their 80s and 90s.
 Rather than answer the question, I suggested he check out the Bogleheads, where Taylor Larimore and many a frugal and wealthy retiree hang out.

 The answer, of course, is moderation.
 Moderation in all things, including moderation (but not black tar heroin).

-Frugality is a virtue, but when taken further than necessary, can lead to unnecessary hardship today.
+Frugality is a virtue, but it can lead to unnecessary hardship today when taken further than necessary.
 Spend every last dollar today, and you have no dollars tomorrow, and financial independence will never be within reach.